Factbox: Sports events hit by the coronavirus epidemic

 SOCCER

-* Four Serie A games scheduled to have taken place on Feb.
-23 in northern Italy were canceled.
-The affected games were: Inter Milan v Sampdoria, Atalanta v Sassuolo, Verona v Cagliari and Torino v Parma.
+*Italian Serie A matches will be played behind closed doors in areas affected by the coronavirus outbreak after the government agreed to a request from the country’s football federation.

-Top-flight matches can go ahead behind closed doors in areas affected by the outbreak after the government agreed to a request from the country’s football federation.
+*The Swiss soccer league (SFL) has called off matches scheduled from Feb.
+28-March 1 after the government banned large events expected to draw more than 1,000 people.

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.